tkhadir/tkhadir/README.md

 ### Hi there 👋

+if you love solving problems you can take look to my repos AdventOfCode or participate in : https://adventofcode.com/

 # Some tips before continue into my repositories git emoji's messages :)

 |   Commit type              | Emoji                                         |